ExpertIce Badges

 Small Estate Probate: Qualifying Factors, Timeline and Costs

 As stated above, small estate probate can be expedient and also saves money, but the decedent’s estate must qualify for the small estate probate.
-In order to qualify, the decedent’s estate must meet two prongs of estate value thresholds.
-The first prong refers to real estate and the total value of the real estate cannot be greater than $200,000.
-Please note that this is the gross value of the real estate, not the equity in the property.
-The second value prong that must be met is in reference to all other property of the decedent and the cumulative value of all other property must not be more than $75,000.
-This includes cash, retirement accounts, brokerage accounts, personal belongings and other tangible items.
-If either of these two prongs exceed their individual threshold, then the estate cannot use the small estate process and instead must go through regular probate.
+In order to qualify, the decedent’s estate must be below a certain monetary threshold, namely that the gross value of the estate is less than $184,500, as of 2024.
+This includes real estate, cash, retirement accounts, brokerage accounts, personal belongings and other tangible items.
+If the gross value of the estate exceeds this threshold then the estate cannot use the small estate process and instead must go through regular probate.
+Please note that certain assets are exempt from this value, such as motor vehicles, which can pass outside the probate process.
+Also, it is important to note that real estate cannot be transferred via the small estate probate.

 In calculating the values of what assets counts towards the probate estate, only those assets which did not have beneficiary designations or co-ownership will count towards these thresholds.
-So, for example, if a house has a husband and wife designation on the deed, then the house would not be counted towards the probate estate because it passes “outside of probate” through the beneficiary designation.
+So, for example, if a house has a community property designation on the deed, then the house would not be counted towards the probate estate because it passes “outside of probate” through the designation.
 Furthermore, if a bank account or investment account had a beneficiary designation, then the assets in those accounts also would not count towards the value thresholds.

 If the decedent’s estate does indeed meet the value thresholds, then there are significant time and monetary savings to the estate.
-First, the timeline of the process is greatly reduced and generally can be fully closed out in four months.
-Second, the attorney fees are a fraction of regular probate and the court filing fees are also reduced significantly, with $124 being the fee in Multnomah County.
+First, the timeline of the process is greatly reduced and generally can be fully closed out in a short period.
+Second, the probate fees are a fraction of regular probate.

 Summary